Khayal-Developer/A-Portfolio-Website-/README.md

-This project (A Portfolio Website) is build by using Python with Django.
-Besides, HTML, CSS.
+This project (A Portfolio Website) is built by using Python with Django, HTML, and CSS.
-Some files are deleted because of they have sensitive information.
+Some files are not included because they have sensitive information.